20centaurifux/goophi/README.md

 ## Middleware

-Read and change the request map by composing custom request handlers.
+Read or change the request map by composing a custom request handler.

 	(defn log-request
 	  [request]